 Q: How flexible can the 'part-time' work be under flexible furlough?
 Can employees work 3 days one week and no days another week, for example, depending on workload?

-From 1 July claims can be for minimum periods of a week although they can be for longer periods.
-Claims cannot straddle a month from July onwards.
+Claims can be for minimum periods of a week although they can be for longer periods.
+Claims cannot straddle a month.

-For employees who already have written furlough agreements the change to extended furlough from November onwards will require agreed changes to the existing wording depending on what was agreed before.
+For employees who already have written furlough agreements the change to extended furlough to September 2021 may require agreed changes to the existing wording depending on what was agreed before.
 For many, furlough will effectively continue although employers should at least agree timings for any days employees are required to work during flexible furlough.

-Returning to work may require other changes to enable adherence to Government return to work guidance, or to allow social-distancing at work.
+Returning to work may require other changes to enable adherence to Government return to work guidance, or to allow social-distancing at work (although this may be relaxed after June 2021).
 Any changes to the terms of existing employment contracts will usually need employee’s (or recognised trade union’s) consent.
 Any variations need to avoid potential discrimination against those with disabilities or with caring responsibilities.

-Q: Under the furlough scheme from November 2020, will HMRC fund 80% of the holiday pay if an employee works 2 days, and takes 3 days holiday?
+Q: Under the furlough scheme will HMRC fund 80% of the holiday pay if an employee works 2 days, and takes 3 days holiday?

 The inter-relationship between flexi-furlough, holidays and holiday pay is complex.

 Subject to any further government guidance, a full-time employee can agree to work two days and take three days holiday in a normal working week.
 Assuming the employee has 28 days holiday they are prepared to use, the pattern can be adopted for a maximum of nine weeks.
 How much furlough grant can be claimed for the three non-working days depends on the month when the grant is applied for.